Back to Blog

 If you are building a brand, a marketplace, a creator business, or a small import operation, your logistics partner is not a vendor.
 It is part of your product.
 The shipping experience is the second half of every customer experience, and customers do not separate the two.

 That is the conviction LogiX Canada was built on.
 The market will keep watching the headlines.
-We will keep building the infrastructure underneath them.
+We will keep building the infrastructure underneath them, one delivery at a time.